ALU-Schumacher/AUDITOR/media/website/content/_index.md

 ## SLURM Collector

+**Important: the SLURM Collector stores CPU times in milliseconds.
+If you're later using the APEL plugin, you have to divide these numbers by 1000.
+Please consult the documentation of the APEL plugin for this.**

 The Slurm collector collects information from slurm jobs based on the `sacct` command.
 It can be installed from the provided RPM or can be built with this command: